tradle/cloudpal/AI.md

 NIST does not test for PAD themselves, like they do with face verification and face recognition.
 A couple of vendors got certified with the NIST with PAD-certified lab and detect liveness with 100% probability.
 Soon the sane will ne availble for photo IDs.
 Liveness detection is used in combination with an app that only used a live camera, not allowing to user to upload pictures from the photo album.

+## Performance
+A lot of AI requires GPU, which is a more limited and expensive resource.
+Forunately inference for face matching can work reasonably well on the CPU, and even on mobiles.
+Liveness detection does not yet work on mobile.

+## Training AI
+Glint360
+## Mobiles